publiccodenet/about/activities/communication/communications-plan.md

 Our messages range from neutral in tone to positive and inspirational.
 Our community won’t be sustainable if we attract people motivated by fear or anger.

-Our communications are in plain English, but we link to highly relevant pages in other languages, for example about our members’ work.
+Our communications are usually in plain English, but we link to highly relevant pages in other languages, for example about our members’ work.

 Our communications should showcase the Foundation for Public Code as: